ObsComp/7dtd-Discordian-Windows/README.md

 # 7dtd-Discordian-Windows

+This project has been discontinued until further notice.
+Support and integration of the D# library has been suspended by the development team.
+Discordian will remain for educational purposes only.
+All compiled version links have been removed.

 Discordian:
 A Discord bot designed to integrate with ServerTools server manager on 7 Days to Die dedicated servers.